Oghma-Infinium/apostasy.githubio/_01Help/Install.md

 We also ***strongly*** recommend a <a href="https://users.nexusmods.com/account/billing" target="_blank" rel="noopener noreferrer">Nexus Premium Membership <svg viewBox="0 0 24 24" aria-labelledby="svg-external-link-title" width="1em" height="1em"><use xlink:href="#svg-external-link"></use></svg></a>, which speeds up the install by auto-downloading mods.
 (Without Premium, you are looking at a twelve hour, highly manual task.)

-For System Requirements and other information, please view the <a href="/02ModlistBasics/RequirementsInstall/" target="_blank" rel="noopener noreferrer">System Requirements & Installation page</a> of this wiki.
+For System Requirements and other information, please view the <a href="/02ModlistBasics/RequirementsInstall/" target="blank" rel="noopener noreferrer">System Requirements & Installation page</a> of this wiki.

 If you are **updating from a previous installation**, [click here for update instructions](/01HowDoI/UpdatingModlist/).